 It tolls for thee.

-In moments of holy defiance, the seeming monotony of time and the absurdity of modern life, the world cracks wide open and the polychromatic splendor suffuses the whole of creation with the prismatic effect of God’s simple, penetrating light that shines in all things.
+In moments of holy defiance, the seeming monotony of time and the absurdity of modern life, the world cracks wide open and reveals its uttermost radiance.
+A polychromatic splendor suffuses the whole of creation with the prismatic effect of God’s simple, penetrating light that shines in all things.
 Something pulls back the hazy veil, and a reality heretofore imperceptible comes upon us in radiant revelation.
 There is something beautiful beyond us that interpenetrates us and we participate in that lovely reality.
 Our contemporary mode of existence often lulls us into psychologizing all externalities as if there is only an interior me interacting with an exterior world.
 Such a bifurcation of reality must, of course, be judged as false.
 How can we reasonably claim we are separate from the world in which we participate?
 I’m not entirely convinced that we shouldn’t return again to the metaphysics of the venerable St. Dionysus the Aeropagite who observed that we are beings within Being united by the One who is Beyond-Being.
 If this is the case, reality is experienced in a complex nexus of relationships rather than a division between one being and another.

 There is no final distance between beings participating in Being.
 A particle’s twin might be entangled across billions of light years at some other location in the universe, sharing the same moment.
 This might be a microcosmic analogy for those of us whose existence is experienced on a macrocosmic level, where we are entangled with each other in our very participation in Being.
 All things are connected in a way that does not negate space or time, and to be sure the individual is real while being bound to the other both in the substructure of existence where time and space evaporate and the transcendent unity that exists well above all individuals.
 What I find interesting about all of this is that scientists and metaphysicians, with all the magnificent force of genius and acuity of observation have strained to arrive at a truth that is readily available through empathy and intuition.